It’s been a great start to the new season for reigning Champions Liverpool, but it’s just got even better for Connolly, who is the winner…

 The bet slip shows that the combined odds of our three selections is 16.32, which is 15.32/1.
 Therefore a stake of £10 would return a very healthy £163.20 if all of these horses finish in the top 3 of their respective races.

 As you can see, it’s quick and easy to create a place only accumulator.
+You can even stream live horse races that you bet on.
 The advantage is that they have a much better chance of winning than a win accumulator, because your horse doesn’t need to win the race in order for your bet to come in.
 However, by combining these place bets, you can still get some very decent returns from small stakes.

 The down side is that not every bookmaker allows place only accumulators.
 However, we’ve shown you a list of those that do.
 So by signing up at any of the bookies listed at the top of the page, you can quickly and easily get started today.
 As always, we wish you every success.